sebastiancarlos/beachpatrol/README.md

 Usage: beachmsg [ROUTE FLAGS] <command> [args...]

 - Sends a command to the beachpatrol server controlling the browser.
-- The provided command must exist in the "commands" directory of beachpatrol.
+- Commands live in the user commands home (`$XDG_DATA_HOME/beachpatrol/commands/`) or the bundled "commands" directory of beachpatrol.

 ROUTE FLAGS:
   --browser <name>          Target browser.
 Default: chromium